seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Pardon me, pardon me.

 **PANDARUS**
-Th’ other’s not come to’t; you shall tell me another
+Th' other's not come to't; you shall tell me another
-tale, when th’ other’s come to’t.
+tale, when th' other's come to't.
 Hector shall not
 have his wit this year.

 **CRESSIDA**